yuuu2022/k8s/README.md

-There are two points in kubernetes platform as below: control plane (role:headcounter) kube-apiserver (role : operation department)(commuicate with woker node) kube-scheduler (create node ,cpu resource , memory and check the node 's status) kube-controller-manager (role:CEO) (run cluster including node controller , job   controller ,
+There are two points in kubernetes platform as below: control plane (role:headcounter) kube-apiserver (role : operation department)(commuicate with woker node) kube-scheduler (role : VP ) (create node ,cpu resource , memory and check the node 's status) kube-controller-manager (role:CEO) (run cluster including node controller , job   controller ,
                           endpoints controller , service account &　Token Controllers) etcd (role:secretary) (a key table which is using to save the configuration and cluster status .

 woker node
-  kubelet (access the node and set the node) kube-proxy (network agent) container runtime
+  kubelet (branch manager) (access the node and set the node) kube-proxy (connector) (network agent) container runtime
     pod
     containers

+# minikube
+  must run below cmd to use containerd because minikube is installing kubernetes V1.25.0 or later version that give up docker and change to containerd. minikube start --container-runtime=containerd
+  # cmd
+  use kubectl cmd to check the minikube
 # K3S
 Before try to set a K8S platform , this project try to use K3S as the attempt first .

-# minikube